-In the normal course of business, we may use a variety of derivative financial instruments to manage, or hedge, interest rate risk.
+In the normal course of business, we may use a variety of derivative financial instruments to economically manage, or hedge, interest rate risk.
 These derivative financial instruments must be effective in reducing our interest rate risk exposure in order to qualify for hedge accounting.
 When the terms of an underlying transaction are modified, or when the underlying hedged item ceases to exist, all changes in the fair value of the instrument are included in net income for each period until the derivative instrument matures or is settled.
 Any derivative instrument used for risk management that does not meet the hedging criteria is carried at fair value with the changes in value included in net income.

 Derivatives will be used for economic hedging purposes rather than speculation.
 We will rely on quotations from third parties to determine fair values.
 If our hedging activities do not achieve our desired results, our reported earnings may be adversely affected.
+We hold no derivatives at September 30, 2008.